Non-linear Welfare-Aware Strategic Learning: Welfare Analysis

-Thm. \ref{thm:general} can be proved based on Prop. \ref{prop:info}.
-Intuitively, \textit{decision-maker welfare} and \textit{agent welfare} are guaranteed to be maximized when $f$ is accurate, while agents are only guaranteed to gain the largest improvement under an accurate $f$ if they have a perfect understanding of $f$.
+Thm. \ref{thm:general} can be proved based on Prop. \ref{prop:info} together with considerations on maximizing $\text{IMP}(f)$.
+Intuitively, \textit{decision-maker welfare} and \textit{agent welfare} are guaranteed to be maximized when $f$ is accurate, while safety is only ensured under an accurate $f$ if agents have a perfect understanding of $f$.
+Moreover, to ensure $\text{IMP}(f)$ is maximized when $f = h$, the function class $\mathcal{F}$ must be restricted to be an ellipsoidal surface.
 When Thm. \ref{thm:general} is not satisfied, the welfare of different parties is incompatible under the non-linear settings; we use two examples to illustrate this below.

 \begin{example}[Quadratic labeling function with linear policy] Consider a hiring scenario where a company needs to assess each applicant's fitness for a position.
 Each applicant has a feature $X \in [0,1]$ demonstrating his/her ability (e.g., coding ability for a junior software engineer position).
 Suppose the labeling function $h(x) = -4x\cdot(x-1)$ is quadratic with maximum taken at $x = 0.5$, which implies that an applicant's fitness will decrease if the ability is too low ("underqualified") or too high ("overqualified")\footnote{"Overqualified" means an applicant has skills significantly exceeding the requirement.
 He/she may fit more senior positions or desire a much higher salary than this position can offer.}.
 Under the quadratic labeling function, if the decision-maker can only select a decision policy $f$ from a linear hypothesis class $\mathcal{F}$ (i.e., violating the requirement that $h \in \mathcal{F}$ in Thm. \ref{thm:general}), then the optimal policies maximizing decision-maker welfare and agent improvement are completely different, i.e., $\text{DW}(f)$ and $\text{IMP}(f)$ cannot be maximized simultaneously.
 Moreover, agent safety $\text{SF}(f)$ is also not guaranteed.
 To illustrate this, consider the example in Fig.~\ref{fig:example_quadlinear} with five agents: four green agents with features below $0.5$ and a black one above $0.5$, then the policy that maximizes $\text{IMP}(f)$ can cause the qualification of black agent to deteriorate and lead to negative agent safety $\text{SF}(f)<0$. \end{example}